hamd311/portfoliosite/README.md

 # portfoliosite
-Persoanl portfolio site develop in html and css deploved in firebase
+Persoanl portfolio site develop in html and css deployed in firebase